gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 fetch new LFS Objects or fetch changes from a repository that has recently been updated).

-Because the replicated instance is read-only we need this additional instance per secondary location.
+Because the replicated instance is read-only, we need this additional instance per secondary location.

 ### Geo Log Cursor

-This daemon reads a log of events replicated by the primary node to the secondary database and updates the Geo Tracking Database with changes that needs to be executed.
+This daemon reads a log of events replicated by the primary node to the secondary database and updates the Geo Tracking Database with changes that need to be executed.

 When something is marked to be updated in the tracking database, asynchronous